input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 For each validator or minting policy, a separate UTxO with the following datum will be created at the `VersionOracleValidator`.
 A `VersionOraclePolicy` token must be present with the UTxO to prove its validity.
+Furthermore, each UTxO will also include a reference script (see [CIP33](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033)), holding the actual validator or minting policy script.
 This design allows multiple versions of the same validator.

 **Datum:**